Voice of Bobbi:

 " for his own splendidly bizarre narrative.
 Whereas "Psycho" was violent for its time, it is relatively tame today.
 By comparison, "Dressed to Kill" is very much a product of the 1980 slasher-fueled landscape.
 The body count is low, but when De Palma strikes a physical blow to his characters he makes it count.
 The convention of using a POV shot from the killer's perspective, complete with handheld camera and heavy breathing, is also used here near the end, but one gets the impression that the writer-director knows exactly what he's doing, making a comment on the cliché as much as just falling victim to said cliché.

-Like Janet Leigh in "Psycho," Angie Dickinson (most famous then for 1974-78 TV series "Police Woman") is the deceptive main character for the opening half-hour.
+Like Janet Leigh's iconic turn as the ill-fated Marion Crane, Angie Dickinson (most famous then for the 1974-78 TV series "Police Woman") is the deceptive main character for the opening half-hour.
 Dickinson plays Kate Miller, a restless middle-aged woman who is secretly unhappy in her marriage and starting to fantasize about something more.
 She goes to her shrink, the handsome Dr. Robert Elliott (Michael Caine), and questions to him whether or not an affair might be worth it.
 Then she heads to New York's Museum of Modern Art (interiors were shot in the Philadelphia Museum of Art), where she meets the glances of a mysterious stranger and ends up following him out to his taxi, where they engage in a frank sexual encounter that leads up to his apartment.
 On a high from the experience, Kate writes her one-night stand a note while he sleeps in the other room and is about to head out when she discovers doctor's papers in his desk diagnosing him with a venereal disease.
 Kate hurries to the elevator, but must turn back when she realizes she has left her wedding ring on the man's nightstand.
 This is her fatal mistake, one that costs her her life.

 Enter blowsy escort Liz Blake (Nancy Allen), the one witness to have caught a glimpse of the female killer in a circular elevator wall mirror.
 Through a series of events, Liz is left holding the murder weapona bloodied shaving razorand is immediately placed on Detective Marino's (Dennis Franz) suspect list.
 As Liz becomes the murderess' next target, she teams up with Kate's whiz-kid teenage son Peter (Keith Gordon) to find out the identity of the woman and her motive for targeting Kate.
 They ultimately trace her back to Dr. Elliott, who had been seeing them both as clients.